Sell with no payment Risks!

 • shaping the ingot under a forging press with a compression force, and

-• applying CNC machining to the roughly formed shape coming out out the press to achieve the final form and the given tolerances
+• applying CNC machining to the roughly formed shape coming out of the press to achieve the final form and the given tolerances

 Forged products of any material grade can be manufactured, and the production flow is represented in the picture below: